-The Supervisory Officer Checklist below guides oversight and decision-making to promote adequate information collection and immediate implementation of investigative resources in response to reports of missing or abducted children.
-The response by a supervisory officer is critical to the success of the investigation.
-The supervising officer is the catalyst to enable guidance and overall investigative coordination and oversight.
-Supervisory officers are encouraged to familiarize themselves with this checklist prior to any reports of missing or abducted children.
+The Supervisory Officer Checklist below guides oversight and decision-making to promote adequate information collection and immediate implementation of investigative resources in response to reports of endangered missing or abducted children.
+Effective supervisory officer response is critical to the success of the investigation, as this officer is the catalyst to enable guidance and overall investigative coordination and oversight.
+Supervisory officers are encouraged to familiarize themselves with this checklist prior to any reports of endangered missing or abducted children.

 DISCLAIMER: Please download these checklists as a PDF to your local device in order to maximize full capability and security.
 These checklists are a resource to guide the process of a missing child incident and are not meant to replace or supersede any local, state or federal policies or procedures that might exist for your jurisdiction.
 These checklists are meant to be a tool.
 Use of this resource does not entail liability on the part of Fox Valley Technical College or affiliated organizations.

 1. Obtain a briefing from the first responding officer(s) and any investigative personnel involved at this juncture.
 Verify the accuracy of all descriptive information and other details developed so far during the preliminary investigation.